thobe/social-network-workshop/README.rst

 The first thing you are going to need is a JDK (Java Development Kit), you can download this from the `SUN Java website`_.

-The second thing  you need is to `download the  source code`_ for this tutorial.

 While  you could  compile the  sources manually  with just  javac, the process becomes  a lot  easier using  a build tool  such as  maven_ or ant_.
 We  recommend using  maven_ since it  takes care  of dependency